nickdirienzo/digitalgarden/src/site/notes/Working with jujutsu.md

 jj rebase -d main@origin
 ```

+Who needs bookmarks? `jj git push --change @` will take the current revision, create a bookmark, track it, and push it to origin.
 ## Aliases
 Here are some aliases I've been using to make my transition to `jj` a bit easier.